 Where to find the Deathloop delivery booth code

 There are actually two ways to get the Deathloop delivery booth code.
-One involves solving the Deathloop Fristad Rock bunker puzzle, which is worth considering as you'll unlock a few other useful codes if you do (There's more details in the video below as well as that link).
+One involves solving the Deathloop Fristad Rock bunker puzzle, which is worth considering doing anyway as you'll unlock a few other useful Deathloop codes if you do.
 However, if you just want the code of the delivery booth then head to Fia's bunker.
-If you follow the path to her reactor room you'll pass this camera on the upper level.
+If you follow the path to her reactor room, you'll pass this camera on the upper level.
 Hack it or use Aether to sneak past while you're invisible and you'll find a repair room where someone's been working on the booths.

 The code to use them is on the whiteboard.
-Remember though, the codes in Deathloop are randomly generated in each game so you can't use the code you can see there you'll have to get your own.
+Remember though, the codes in Deathloop are randomly generated for each game so you can't use the code you can see there - you'll have to get your own.